ronaldlong46/ronaldlong46/README.md

-- 👋 Hi, I’m Ronald Long
+- 👋 Hi, I’m Ronald Long.
 - 👀 Lately I've been working in JavaScript, Node.js, MongoDB, and Linux.
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/ronald-long/).